Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Introduction

-\paragraph{Content moderation.} Our work contributes to the recent effort of using AI techniques to preserve integrity in social media platforms \citep{halevy2022preserving}.
-Given the large volume of content to moderate, a salient challenge is to develop automated systems that detect policy-violating content with high accuracy \citep{gorwa2020algorithmic}.
-Building an accurate machine learning model to moderate content requires careful feature design and selection of data \citep{halevy2022preserving}.
-Separate machine learning models are available for different violation types \citep{avadhanula2022} and rely on a large range of features such as image caption \citep{zhong2016content}, temporal interactions between users \citep{noorshams2020ties}, embedding of comments \citep{djuric2015hate}, and users' writing styles \citep{chen2012detecting}.
-Recently large language models (LLM) have shown promising results for automating content moderation \citep{kumar2024watch}.

-Content moderation in social media platforms necessarily combines AI with human reviewers for efficiency and accuracy \citep{lykouris2024learning}.
+\textbf{Analytics for Content moderation.} Our work contributes to the recent effort of using analytics to reduce AI error and improve human review efficiency in content moderation.
 Focusing on the interface between AI and humans, \cite{avadhanula2022} apply online learning to decide, based on risk scores from multiple AI models, which content should be prioritized for human reviews. \cite{lykouris2024learning} abstract the content moderation pipeline into classification, admission, and scheduling decisions and propose a near-optimal algorithm that balances classification error and delay in human reviews.
 Focusing on the human review system, \cite{makhijani2021} propose a simulation framework that allows the platform to evaluate the impact of different routing and capacity decisions.
 Given that social media platforms rely on global labor for content moderation \cite{roberts2019behind}, \cite{allouah2023fair} study how to fairly allocate content moderation workload to different review teams.
 The work closest to ours is \cite{lee2024design}, who extends the $c\mu-$rule to develop an index-based scheduling algorithm accounting for the impact of prediction errors on content holding costs.
 Their algorithm is heavy-traffic optimal under the assumption of known and convex holding costs.
 As discussed above, the holding cost of a job in content moderation does not satisfy this assumption as it is proportional to its uncertain (and non-convex) view trajectory.
 Our work addresses this complexity by designing a near-optimal index-based scheduling algorithm handling uncertain and non-convex holding costs.